DavideTriso/aria-accordion/README.md

   </div>
 ```

 *IMPORTANT: do not replace the `<button>` and do not use any other html element than heading to wrap the button.
-More informations are available at [https://www.w3.org/TR/wai-aria-practices-1.1/#accordion](https://www.w3.org/TR/wai-aria-practices-1.1/#accordion).
+More information are available at [https://www.w3.org/TR/wai-aria-practices-1.1/#accordion](https://www.w3.org/TR/wai-aria-practices-1.1/#accordion).

 ### JS: Initialise

-Use following code to initalise the widget:
+Use following code to initalize the widget:

 ```javascript
 $('.accordion-group').ariaAccordion({